What we do

 TCU students mentor middle school girls through Sister-to-Sister Workshops.

 TCU’s Center for Public Education hosts the North Texas regional Spelling Bee.
-The winner competes in Washington, DC at the national Scripts Spelling Bee.
+The winner competes in Washington, DC at the national Scripps Spelling Bee.

 Paschal Writing Camp